 Setting Your Divorce Timeline

-As you can see, no matter what process you choose, you are not going to get through it and be divorced in a week, or even a month.
+As you can see, no matter what divorce process you choose, you are not going to get through your divorce in a week, or even a month.
 The divorce process takes time.

 Similarly, if you need to untangle your finances, make new living arrangements, or help the kids to adjust to your divorce, all of that will take time.
 Emotionally adjusting to all the changes in your life will also take time.

 (Remember, you are not a robot!
 You can’t expect to turn your entire life inside out in a matter of days and be okay with it.)

 In my experience, the best and easiest way for you to control your divorce timeline is to stay out of court.
 Non-litigated divorces tend to take less time.
 They also keep the reigns of your divorce in your own hands.

 Once you file your case in court, the judge controls your divorce timeline – not you!

 Of course, no matter what divorce process you use, your spouse will also play a huge part in your divorce timeline.
 If your spouse is reasonable, there is a much better chance that your divorce timeline will be reasonable.
 If your spouse is unreasonable, well, fasten your seatbelt and get ready for a much longer ride!
 (Sorry!)